ObolNetwork/charon/docs/contributing.md

 To install githooks:
 - Follow installation instructions [here](https://pre-commit.com/#installation) to install the `pre-commit` tool.
 - Once installed, run `pre-commit install` in the project's root directory.
-This will setup the hooks.
+This will set up the hooks.
 - Note you can skip the hooks by committing with `-n`: `git commit -n -m "look mom no githooks"`

 To update githooks: